fazlearefin/ubuntu-dev-machine-setup/README.md

 - If the ansible playbook halts after completing a few tasks, simply run the playbook again.
 Since most of the tasks are idempotent, running the playbook multiple times won't break anything.
 - If your terminal shows any weird characters because of installing one of the zsh themes, simply change the font to a suitable Nerd Font from the terminal's settings.
-- If you are unable to install snapd and snap packages, remove the file `/etc/apt/preferences.d/nosnap.pref` (this is not a known issue but a feature)
 - If you do not like the fuzzy finder completions in your terminal, remove or comment out the `#fzf` lines in your `~/.zshrc` (this is not a known issue but a feature)

 ---